Telazer/event-helper/README.md

 - Create and manage custom events with type-safe data passing
 - Flexible event handling with callback, ID, and group-based subscriptions
-- Singleton pattern implementation for global event management using static class
+- Singleton pattern implementation for global event management using a static class
 - Efficient app-wide communication and state management
 - Granular control over event listener removal (by callback, name, ID, or group)
 - Precise event dispatching with filtered subscriber targeting